 GROUP INTERVIEW: DON’Ts

-- Over-rehearse your answers – The panel is hoping to meet your real, authentic self so avoid making your answers sound scripted or fabricated.
-Over-rehearased answers can negate any positive impression that you may have made on the panel.
+Don't over-rehearsed your answers – The panel is hoping to meet your real, authentic self so avoid making your answers sound scripted or fabricated.
+Over-rehearsed answers can negate any positive impression that you may have made on the panel.
 So keep the interview honest and original as far as possible.

 Which B-schools in India conduct "Group Interviews"?